I’ve been asked this question quite a few times. Why does only one person in a family experience haunting issues while others don’t?

 Mental illness—from paranoia to schizophrenia

-Attention-seeking behavior—finding a way to get help by having something wrong (I have named this "scapeghost" situation)
+Attention-seeking behavior—finding a way to get help by having something wrong, what I like to call a "scapeghost" situation.

 A great deal of haunting experiences occur when a person is alone.
-However, in a typical “haunted” house, several members of a family have experienced similar things at different times and, on rare occasions, together.
+However, in a typical “haunted” house, several members of a family have experienced similar things at different times, on rare occasions together.
 The case of an isolated haunting particular to one family member is a difficult one to tackle.
 You have only one witness, but you do have some very important clues when interviewing the victim.

 Here’s a list of some important questions to ask:

-1. Does this only occur when you are in bed, preparing for bed, sleeping, or awakening?
+1. Does this occur when you are in bed, preparing for bed, sleeping, or awakening?